serhmarch/ModbusTools/README.md

 ![](./doc/images/client_sendmessage_window.png)

-This window can be opened using menu `Runtime->Send Message` in run mode.
+This window can be opened using menu `Tools->Send Message`.
 It works in parallel with regular Modbus application messages and can be seen in LogView as regular Modbus message as well.

 ### Scanner window (since v0.3)

 `Scanner` tool window is intended to scan Modbus network to determine which device with current settings are present in the network.
+This window can be opened using menu `Tools->Scanner`

 ![](./doc/images/client_scanner_window.png)